nln-anderson/Housing-Prices-STATA/README.md

 - Developed a regression model with an r-squared value of 0.801 for predicting house prices in the Los Angeles area.
 - Residual analysis indicated no heteroskedasticity.
-- Further details and full results are available in the Google Doc.
+- Correlation matrix and VIF chart indicated no multicollinearity
-- Identified potential avenues for future research and discussed limitations of the analysis.
+- Full results are available in the Google Doc.